petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 * Download the [PDF](https://learn.liferay.com/documents/d/guest/l0-1-introduction-to-liferay-pdf) of the presentation used in the live workshop.
 ```

-## Liferay Portal Heritage

-Portal solutions focus on the needs of the long-term relationship between organizations and their customers, employees, partners, suppliers, and so on.

-A key differentiator of DXPs with portal heritage is the support for these needs through capabilities like authenticated experiences, and a focus on integration between the DXP and other systems.
-Compared against other Digital Experience Platforms, our Liferay DXP offers customers a true best-in-class B2B and B2E authenticated portal experience.

-Gartner has frequently recognized this in Liferay.
-For example in 2022, Gartner said:

-> “Liferay targets enterprise IT buyers with its powerful tooling and pure-play portal heritage.”

-On top of it, Liferay has also searched ways to innovate by going beyond DXP, the result of which being the addition of CMS, Commerce, and Low-Code capabilities.

 ## Anatomy of a Digital Experience Platform

 The basic anatomy of a Digital Experience Platform could be described as follows: